pakyxs/predicting-hospital-readmission/README.md

-# <h1 align=center> **Prediction of hospital readmission in patients with diabetes** </h1>
+# <h1 align=center> **Predicting Hospital Readmission in Diabetic Patients using Docker and Flask** </h1>

-This repository contains a Dockerized analysis pipeline for clustering wine data retrieved via an API call using Flask.
+This repository provides a Dockerized analysis pipeline for predicting hospital readmission in diabetic patients.

 ## Before project